 The Board has adopted a primary strategy of investing in private entities for capital appreciation.
 The Corporation also invests part of its portfolio in publicly traded securities to provide growth, income and liquidity.
-The timing of market sales in publicly traded investments is difficult to predict and can occur, for example, in response to a take-over bid, by way of a negotiated sale in the market or through a series of dispositions over time.
-The liquidation events for private equity investments can occur, for example, by way of an IPO, reverse take-over, outright sale, or management buyout through which Urbana and its partners get cash or other securities.
+Publicly traded investments are typically made in large capitalization companies, which are highly liquid and can be sold at any time through market facilities.
+The timing of liquidation events for private equity investments however, is difficult to predict.
+Liquidity can be achieved through various alternatives including by way of an IPO, reverse take-over, outright sale, or management buyout through which Urbana and its partners receive cash or other securities.
 Private equity investments typically have a five to ten year time horizon for sale (five to seven years for private pooled investments), but liquidation can occur outside this period based on various factors including economic, industry and corporate factors or tax considerations.